 Canisius College is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 11. University of Maryland – Baltimore County

 The University of Maryland – Baltimore County offers a master’s of arts in teaching English to speakers of other languages program that features four different options.
 Students may complete these programs either online or face–to–face.

 First, the university offers the general format (Option 1), which focuses on basic courses of study.
-These classes include concrete requirements, including cross-cultural communication for ESOL, as well as electives and a required internship.
-Students who select Option 1 must complete 36 hours of study.
-Option 2 features a thesis.
+These classes include concrete requirements, including cross–cultural communication for ESOL, as well as electives and a required internship.
+Students who select Option one must complete 36 hours of study.
+Option two features a thesis.
 This track is similar to Option 1; however, students complete a thesis project in place of an internship.
 This option requires 39 credits.
-Option 3 leads to K-12 certification in the field.
-This 42-credit focus requires all of the classes from Option 1 in addition to coursework in ESOL testing and evaluation.
-Students pursuing this route also complete a 100-day internship in a school setting.
-Finally, Option 4 represents the most demanding of the choices; this path includes a thesis project and certification.
+Option three leads to K–12 certification in the field.
+This 42–credit focus requires all the classes from Option one in addition to coursework in ESOL testing and evaluation.
+Students pursuing this route also complete a 100–day internship in a school setting.
+Finally, Option four represents the most demanding of the choices; this path includes a thesis project and certification.
 To complete this alternative, students take a total of 51 credits.
-All of these tracks provide students with a strong theoretical and practical foundation in applied linguistics, language acquisition, ESL/EFL methods, testing, cross-cultural studies, and curriculum development.
+All these tracks provide students with a strong theoretical and practical foundation in applied linguistics, language acquisition, ESL/EFL methods, testing, cross–cultural studies, and curriculum development.